 But I have been learning how to carry this pain differently.
 I have been learning how to harness this sensitivity to global suffering in a meaningful and life-affirming way - a more empowering way.

 We don’t grieve what we don’t love.
-And I am in love with our world and planet.
+And I am in love with our living world and all life.

 Hence the community grief work that I am deeply committed to.
-I see grief as one of the powerful ways we come to experience our oneness with all things.
+I see grief as one of the powerful ways we come to experience our interdepedence with all beings, human and other than human.
 And a way we can become deeply motivated to act in service of our world.

 A significant source of strength and resilience has been community.
 Sharing my grief and pain within a community of others has been a deeply healing balm for the anguished cries in my soul.